 |Facebook is one of the prime target of hackers!|

 Email Address HackI have always been puzzled by people's leniency in this matter.
 Most people leave their email addresses visible on their Facebook profiles.
-All a hacker then needs to do is know your name and he will be conveniently shown your email address at your profile.
-Also, most people share their email ids everywhere.
+All a hacker then needs to do is know your name and he will be conveniently shown your login email address at your profile.
+Some people also share their login email ids everywhere.
 How easily a hacker can then hack your Facebook account (and everything else associated with that email id) if he 'guesses' your password (if you use a weak password) or answers your security question!
 Here are some tricks you can use to protect yourself from this vulnerability.

 How to safeguard your email address?

 Just follow these steps:-

-- Hide your Email Address from everyone by going to Edit Profile>Contact and Basic Info>Clicking on the gear icon beside your email address> checking 'Only Me' if you have not done so already.
+- Open Facebook and hide your email address from everyone by going to Profile>Contact and Basic Info>clicking on the Audience selection option beside your email address> selecting 'Only Me' if you have not done so already.

-- Change your primary email address to a one that is only known to you by going to Settings>Email> and changing your primary email to the new one (known only to you) and removing your previous email address.
+- Change your primary email address to a one that is only known to you and remove your old email address.

 |A hacker at work!|

 PhishingPhishing is one of the easiest ways to trick users into giving out their login credentials.
 All a hacker does is setup a webpage similar in design to that of the Facebook homepage, attach a server sided script to track the username and password entered and store it in a log.
-Sending people emails stating that someone tagged a photo of them on Facebook in the same format as Facebook and giving a link below to the phishing website further reduces the chances of it being detected as a fake.
+Sending people emails stating that someone tagged a photo of them on Facebook in the same format as Facebook and giving a link below to the phishing website further reduces the chances of the phishing page being detected as a fake.
 Sometimes, spam Facebook apps, like those promising to tell who viewed your Facebook profile, automatically post links to phishing websites.
 A new trend amongst phishers is creating Facebook look-a-like widgets for stealing user's login credentials.

 How to prevent yourself from being phished?